onflow/flow/flips/20210916-nft-metadata.md

 All NFTs and contracts using NFTs on Flow are affected by this problem.
 This is most visible in the number of contracts that Viv3 needs in order to support all their different sellable items.
-With all the oncoming marketplaces/auction houses and things like that coming to Flow a good standard for NFTs will help everybody.
+With all the oncoming marketplaces/auction houses and things like that coming to Flow, a good standard for NFTs will help everybody.

 ## User Benefit
 We feel that a standard that authors can implement that enables easy consumption of metadata